Governor West signed an agreement to establish the Santee-Wateree Regional Planning Commission. Jim Darby is hired as the first Executive Director.

 Santee-Wateree Regional Planning Commission obtained a Certification of Incorporation to become Santee-Lynches Regional Council of Governments.

-The COG divided its office space between the North Harvin Street high rise and a location at the corner of South Harvin and Liberty Street in Sumter.
+The COG divided its office space between the North Harvin Street office and a location of South Harvin and Liberty Street in Sumter.

 The COG purchased, renovated, and relocated to the Osteen Davis Building on the corner of Liberty and Sumter Streets in Sumter.